Hanzala-Iqbal/hanzala-innovaxel-iqbal/README.md

 Run:

-1) npm i
+1) cmd: npm i
-setup .env with following:
+2) setup .env with following:
   DB_HOST=hostname
   DB_USER=username
   DB_PASS=password
   DB_NAME=database_name
-2) node app.js
+3) cmd: node app.js
-The table will be created by running this command.
+4) The table will be created by running this command.
 Just run these and enjoy :)